-Depression is a condition characterized by a number of mood-related symptoms that tend to increase a person’s social isolation and decrease active engagement with everyday life.
+Depression is characterized by several mood-related symptoms that increase a person’s social isolation and decrease active engagement with everyday life.
 In some cases, affected individuals develop relatively minor forms of these symptoms that only mildly impact their overall quality of life.
-However, in other cases, intense and/or persistent forms of these symptoms trigger serious or extreme life disruptions that can lead to the onset of suicidal thoughts or active suicide behaviors.
+However, in other cases, intense or persistent forms of these symptoms trigger severe or extreme life disruptions that can lead to the onset of suicidal thoughts or active suicide behaviors.

-In the 2000s, researchers from a number of respected institutions have established links between depression symptoms and deficiencies of a number of specific vitamins and minerals.
-For instance, the Mayo Clinic explains, depression-related symptoms commonly appear in people with an inadequate intake of vitamin B1 (thiamine) and/or vitamin B5 (pantothenic acid); deficiencies in vitamin B9 (folic acid) and vitamin B12 (cobalamin) can also produce similar results.
+In the 2000s, researchers from several respected institutions established links between depression symptoms and deficiencies in some specific vitamins and minerals.
+For instance, depression-related symptoms commonly appear in people with an inadequate intake of vitamin B1 (thiamine) or vitamin B5 (pantothenic acid).
+Deficiencies in vitamin B9 (folic acid) and vitamin B12 (cobalamin) can also produce similar results.
 In addition, you can develop certain depression-like symptoms as a consequence of long-term vitamin C deficiency or inadequate vitamin D intake.

 Foods That Can Boost Your Mood